 I was however, always on guard, not knowing what to expect next.
 This was by far the most terrifying time of my life!

-I lived under “lock-down” just in case my brother flipped; I had to keep my little family, my dog and baby safe!
+I lived under “lock-down” just in case my brother flipped.
+I had to keep my small family, my dog and baby safe!

-At night I would sometimes move my bed in front of my door – just in case he went insane.
-Anxiety gripped me whenever I heard raised voices and glass breaking…
+Sometimes, at night I would move my bed in front of my door – just in case he went insane.
+Anxiety gripped me whenever I heard raised voices and glass breaking.

-In February 2008 we moved to Fish Hoek.
+In February 2008 we moved.
 We never told my brother.
-He arrived home one afternoon only to find us loading our furniture onto a bakkie.
+He arrived home one afternoon only to find us loading our furniture onto a truck.
 My dad told him that we were moving.
 The decision was made.
 We weren’t taking a violent, manipulative and unstable drug addict with us.
 The enabling needed to stop!

-My dad eventually helped my brother to find a place to live and he was employed with a building contractor.
+My dad eventually helped my brother to find a place to live once he found casual employment as a labourer with a building contractor.

-After my retrenchment and seperation from my boyfriend, I realised that I had very few friends, only colleagues.
-My long time school friend, Chantel, bless her soul, stood by me, she stood by my family.
-She supported me emotionally, was there when my son was born and at times even supported him financially when we had nothing, but a roof over our heads…
+After my retrenchment, and separation from my boyfriend, it dawned on me that I had very few friends, only colleagues.
+My oldest friend, JoziDiva, stood by me, she stood by my family.
+She supported me emotionally, was there when I gave birth and at times even supported me financially when we had nothing, but a roof over our heads.

 Today my brother is a responsible and hard working father and husband.
 He has been DRUG FREE and clean for more than THREE YEARS.
 Our relationship will never be the same again.
 I resented my parents for being so consumed with their church but appreciate that this kept them sane; their faith perhaps was their only source of strength.